In this The No List Secret review, you're going to find out:

 Inside The No List Secret Members’ Area

-In the members’ area, you’ll see Ashley teaching all about the No List Secret method in 9 videos that are more or less 20 minutes long each.
+In the members’ area, you’ll see Ashley teaching the No List Secret method in 9 videos that are more or less 20 minutes long.
 He’ll teach you:

 - How to set up your own Google Ads account